Ridge Debates

 Kritiks, Topicality, Kritik Aff

 This is my nicheeee.
 I love K rounds because I think they establish a good clash and make the round so much more entertaining.
 Even if you are running a basic Cap K or something like the Wakanda K I’m going to be amazed if you can explain these arguments well.
 One thing I will say is that I will raise a brow if you are running an identity K that you and your partner don’t fall under.
 White debaters running Afro Pess or Rememory always makes me side eye, so if the opponents (especially if they fall under the identity of said K) point it out or run a ballot argument, expect their win.
 In the same breath I will say white queer debaters should make sure their answers to poc identity Ks are not crossing a line, ask me what I mean in round if you are confused.
-I also have no issue voting against arguments that have been properly debunked on any side— cuz i’m a pess debater, I set the bar high.
+I also have no issue voting against arguments that have been properly debunked on any side.
 If you do not think your articulation / understanding of a K is all the way there DONT run it.
 I don’t want you to leave your opponent lost in round and if I see a strong T (such as TVA or TUSFG) that isn’t abusive in standards or limits, I will vote against the K.

 If You have any questions LMK!!

 4 years HS policy, currently debating @ dartmouth.
-I am good for what you're good at.

 .